Here is a common experience:

-If this hasn’t happened to you then you’re one of the “lucky ones”, but for most people this “crank then tank” experience is all too common.
-Although I’ve taken many of my ideas and have actually taken them to launch, I have a slew of others that I’ve started but never followed through with.
+If this hasn’t happened to you, you’re one of the “lucky ones.”
+But for most people this “crank then tank” experience is all too common.
+Although I’ve taken many of my ideas to launch, I have a slew of others that I’ve started but never followed through with.

-In January of 2011 I wrote An Underrated Skill That All Bloggers Should Have and I Would Like To Teach.
-In it, I talk about how important graphic creation and manipulation skills (i.e. Photoshop skills) have been for my online business – to be able to quickly (and on my own) create or manipulate an image and use it right away as opposed to hiring someone and paying them to do it for me instead, which could take several days and a lot of back and forth.
+In January 2011 I wrote An Underrated Skill That All Bloggers Should Have and I Would Like To Teach.
+In it, I talk about how important graphic creation and manipulation skills (i.e., Photoshop skills) have been for my online business—to be able to quickly (and on my own) create or manipulate an image and use it right away as opposed to hiring someone and paying them to do it for me, which could take several days and a lot of back and forth.

 It’s the one skill that I learned while working in the architecture industry that I can easily apply to my online businesses, and I’m in Photoshop almost every single day.
-It saves me a ton of time, money and stress.
+It reduces stress and saves me a ton of time and money.

-The post I wrote was meant to increase awareness of this valuable skill but also use it as a “feeler” to see whether or not people would be interested in learning how to use Photoshop or Photoshop-like software.
+The post I wrote was meant to increase awareness of this valuable skill but also use it as a “feeler” to see whether or not people would be interested in learning how to use Photoshop or software similar to Photoshop.

 In short, there was a lot of interest.

-As a result, in addition to a webinar I was going to do I had a big idea for a separate website that would include a number of graphic design tutorials that people could learn from.
+As a result, in addition to a webinar, I had a big idea for a separate website that would include a number of graphic design tutorials that people could learn from.

-There were, of course, a ton of existing resources, both paid and free, for how to use Photoshop and other Photoshop-like software, but I wanted to take a slightly different approach – I wanted to create tutorials specifically for bloggers, Internet marketers and anyone else who does business online.
+There were, of course, a ton of existing resources, both paid and free, for how to use Photoshop and other software, but I wanted to take a slightly different approach.
+I wanted to create tutorials specifically for bloggers, Internet marketers, and anyone else who does business online.

 That’s when I started working on StepbyStepImages.com.

-For 3 weeks I was so amped about my idea.
-I created mind maps, outlined tutorials and I built the website that you see on the deserted website linked to above.
-I even learned how to install and use WP-Wishlist to include members only content.
+For three weeks I was so amped about my idea.
+I created mind maps, outlined tutorials, and built the website that you see on the deserted website linked above.
+I even learned how to install and use WP-Wishlist to include members-only content.

-After 3 weeks I had created the perfect “shell”.
+After three weeks I had created the perfect “shell.”
 It was sort of like a totally brand new house: empty, but ready to be furnished.

 Then, it was time to furnish the site and create all of the tutorials.
 That’s when things started to slow down.